Bangkok United F.C.: Slow down

-Bangkok University FC always used the Bangkok University Stadium for domestic competitions until the end of the 2008 Thailand Premier League season.
+Bangkok University always used the Bangkok University Stadium for domestic competitions until the end of the 2008 Thailand Premier League season.
 The stadium was based on the Bangkok University's Rangsit Campus and had a capacity of 5,000, currently used by the club as a training ground.

-2009 – Development of club's name
+Development of club's name: 2009–present

 At the start of the 2009 season, the club changed their club name from Bangkok University to Bangkok United with a partnership with the Bangkok Metropolitan Administration (BMA) to be in line with the Football Association of Thailand's (FAT) new regulations that all teams in the top flight must be registered as limited companies.
 They also changed their club nickname to 'Bangkok Angels', and were officially unveiled on 4 March 2009.